RCO-MU/student_store_v2/README.md

-# Student Store React UI
+# Project #2: Student Store

 ## Overview

 Selling merchandise in the modern era requires digital solutions.
 For this project, you'll be tasked with designing and constructing an online student store for the College of Codepath.
 The application entails a frontend user interface for potential customers to peruse the goods, and a backend API to handle data management.
 The API will be built with Node and Express and the UI will be built with React.

+// Include your gif here

 ### Application Features

-### Core Features
+#### Core Features

 - [X] Displays the following sections: header, banner, search, product grid, about, contact, and footer.
-  - [X] On initial page load, display the products at the GET /store endpoint.
+- [X] On initial page load, display the products at the [GET /store endpoint](https://codepath-store-api.herokuapp.com/store).
 - [X] User can click on the categories (Clothing, food, etc) to filter the product grid by type.
 - [X] User can search for products.
 - [X] User can click on a product in the grid to view additional product details.
 Navigation is via a React Router.

-### Stretch Features
 - [X] User can click to expand the shopping cart in the left navigation.
 - [X] User can click the '+' button on a product cart to increment that product in the shopping cart.
 - [X] User can click the '-' button on a product cart to increment that product in the shopping cart.
 - [X] Shopping cart displays a table of products, quantities, subtotal, tax, and total.
+- [X] User can check out, and can view receipt upon completion.

+#### Stretch Features

-  - [X] Buttons in the Navbar to scroll to the relevant section.
+- [X] User can click in the top navigation bar to scroll to the relevant section.

-### Extra Features

-  - [X] Clicking the logo, homepage product cards, and checkout form (on success) automatically reset the window scroll to the top of the page.
-  - [X] Sidebar dims and deactivates the main screen content.
-  - [X] Sidebar can be opened with `Esc` and closed with `Esc` or clicking on the dimmed screen content.
-  - [X] Email input only accepts a valid email address.
-  - [X] Upon purchase failure, user has a "Try Again" button to reattempt the purchase (shopping cart contents are kept).
-  - [X] Purchase receipt allows user contains "Keep Shopping" button.
-  - [X] `NotFound` page has a `Link` component to return to the homepage.
+- [X] User sees a "not found" display when searching for a nonexistent product.
+- [ ] Create an endpoint for fetching all orders in the database, and an endpoint for serving an individual order based on its id.
+- [ ] Build a page in the UI that displays the list of all past orders and lets the user click on any individual order to take them to a more detailed page of the transaction.
+- [ ] Allow users to use an input to filter orders by the email of the person who placed the order.

+### Passing Automated Tests

+The following specifications were met on the Express backend and the React frontend.

 ### React UI